The AutoLyap software suite for computer-assisted Lyapunov analyses of first-order methods: Introduction

 Another closely related Lyapunov-based approach involves integral quadratic constraints (IQCs), a technique from robust control theory \cite{megretski1997systemanalysisvia}.
-IQCs were first adapted for analyzing first-order methods in \cite{lessard2016analysisdesignoptimization} and subsequently extended in various works \cite{fazlyab2018analysisoptimizationalgorithms,lessard2022analysisoptimizationalgorithms,scherer2023optimizationalgorithmsynthesis,vanscoy2024speedrobustnesstrade}.
+IQCs were first adapted for analyzing first-order methods in \cite{lessard2016analysisdesignoptimization} and subsequently extended in various works \cite{fazlyab2018analysisoptimizationalgorithms,jakob2025linearparametervaryingframeworkanalysis,jakob2025onlineconvex,lessard2022analysisoptimizationalgorithms,padmanabhan2025varyingstepsizes,miller2025analysissynthesisswitchedoptimization,scherer2023optimizationalgorithmsynthesis,vanscoy2024speedrobustnesstrade}.
 These approaches share a common feature; they represent first-order methods as linear systems interconnected through feedback with nonlinear mappings.
 Such representations, widely used in nonlinear systems analysis, offer compact algorithm descriptions.

 The methodological developments presented in this work build on both methodologies: the worst-case analysis and tightness guarantees provided by PEP and the compact algorithm representations offered by IQCs.
-A first step towards combining these methodologies was taken in \cite{taylor2018lyapunovfunctionsfirst} and was further developed in \cite{upadhyaya2025automatedtightlyapunov}, which serves as a foundation for further formalization, broader applicability, and accessibility through a software package.
+A first step toward combining these methodologies was taken in \cite{taylor2018lyapunovfunctionsfirst} and further developed in \cite{upadhyaya2025automatedtightlyapunov}.
+That line of work provides the foundation for the further formalization, broader applicability, and software accessibility pursued here.

-For example, the problem class and algorithm representation considered in this paper generalize those introduced in \cite[Section 2.1]{upadhyaya2025automatedtightlyapunov} and \cite[Section 2.2]{upadhyaya2025automatedtightlyapunov}, respectively.
+For example, the problem class and algorithm representation considered here generalize those introduced in \cite[Section 2.1]{upadhyaya2025automatedtightlyapunov} and \cite[Section 2.2]{upadhyaya2025automatedtightlyapunov}, respectively.
 While the framework presented in \cite{upadhyaya2025automatedtightlyapunov} addresses convex optimization with iteration-independent algorithm parameters, the approach considered here integrates several generalizations previously studied in separate works.
 Specifically, we incorporate (i) optimization beyond convex settings, (ii) inclusion problems beyond optimization, (iii) iteration-dependent algorithm parameters, and (iv) non-frugal algorithms, in which basic oracle calls (such as gradient/operator or proximal/resolvent evaluations) may occur multiple times per iteration.